Breechloader: 18th century (Early Modern Period)

 Patrick Ferguson, a British Army officer, developed in 1772 the Ferguson rifle, a breech-loading flintlock firearm.
 Roughly two hundred of the rifles were manufactured and used in the Battle of Brandywine, during the American Revolutionary War, but shortly after they were retired and replaced with the standard Brown Bess musket.
-In turn the American army, after getting some experience with muzzle-loaded rifles in the late 18th century, adopted the first standard breech-loading rifle in the world, M1819 Hall rifle, and in larger numbers than the Ferguson rifle.

 19th century (Victorian Period)

 From the late 18th century to early 19th century, and later on into the mid-19th century, there were attempts in Europe at an effective breech-loader.
 There were concentrated attempts at improved cartridges and methods of ignition.

 In Paris in 1808, in association with French gunsmith François Prélat, Jean Samuel Pauly created the first fully self-contained cartridges: the cartridges incorporated a copper base with integrated mercury fulminate primer powder (the major innovation of Pauly), a round bullet and either brass or paper casing.
 The cartridge was loaded through the breech and fired with a needle.
 The needle-activated central-fire breech-loading gun would become a major feature of firearms thereafter.
 The corresponding firearm was also developed by Pauly.
 Pauly made an improved version, which was protected by a patent on 29 September 1812.

+The United States Army adopted the first standard breech-loading rifle, the Hall rifle of 1819, in large quantities.

 The Pauly cartridge was further improved by the French gunsmith Casimir Lefaucheux in 1828, by adding a pinfire primer, but Lefaucheux did not register his patent until 1835: a pinfire cartridge containing powder in a cardboard shell.

 In 1842, the Norwegian Armed Forces adopted the breech-loading caplock, the Kammerlader, one of the first instances in which a modern army widely adopted a breech-loading rifle as its main infantry firearm.

 In 1845, another Frenchman Louis-Nicolas Flobert invented, for indoor shooting, the first rimfire metallic cartridge, constituted by a bullet fit in a percussion cap.
 Usually derived in the 6 mm and 9 mm calibres, it is since then called the Flobert cartridge but it does not contain any powder; the only propellant substance contained in the cartridge is the percussion cap itself.
 In English-speaking countries the Flobert cartridge corresponds to the .22 BB and .22 CB ammunitions.

 In 1846, yet another Frenchman, Benjamin Houllier, patented the first fully metallic cartridge containing powder in a metallic shell.
 Houllier commercialised his weapons in association with the gunsmiths Blanchard or Charles Robert.
 But the subsequent Houllier and Lefaucheux cartridges, even if they were the first full-metal shells, were still pinfire cartridges, like those used in the LeMat (1856) and Lefaucheux (1858) revolvers, although the LeMat also evolved in a revolver using rimfire cartridges.